What is the best small SUV?

-These smaller, compact versions of a regular-sized SUV have sold extremely well and it's easy to see why.
+These smaller, compact versions of a regular-sized SUV have sold extremely well, and it's easy to see why.
 Offering chunky looks, enhanced practicality and a desirable higher driving position, all in a more manageable and attractive package, it's crystal clear why the UK can't get enough of them.
-They are also significantly cheaper to run than a regular SUV, and are also less expensive to buy.
+They're also significantly cheaper to run than a regular SUV, and are also less expensive to buy.

-There's even more good news too, as there are plenty of different models to choose from, coming from all the major manufacturers.
-So without further ado, we thought we would therefore compile a comprehensive list of our top 10 favourites.
+There's even more good news too, as there are plenty of different models to choose from, coming from all the major manufacturers, there's bound to be a used small SUV that ticks all your boxes.
+So, here's a comprehensive list of our top 10 favourites.

 Based on the best-selling Ford Fiesta hatchback, the Puma has the solid foundations it needs to be a winner in the small SUV market.
 It also looks the part too, with head-turning looks giving it the edge over rivals more modest approaches.